-Through on-going review and development of our Business Plan, we will aim to build new, and strengthen existing, relationships, forge local partnerships and look towards new models of delivery that will underpin a more sustainable future.
+Through on-going review and development of our Business Plan, we will aim to build new, and strengthen existing, relationships, forge local and corporate partnerships and look towards new models of delivery that will underpin a more sustainable future.
 We will also look to further develop our skilled volunteer base.

 BOSP intends to continue to provide its existing core services for which it has become so well respected.
 However, the trustees acknowledge the changing funding situation of the sector and have strategies in place to address this with the aim of becoming a stronger and more resilient organisation with broader service provision.
 These plans include developing our brand awareness, improving our digital presence and marketing to match the changing fundraising environment, identifying additional funding bodies to secure multi-year funding, and expanding our recently launched weekday services.
 We will continue to invest in our organisation and technology to ensure we can achieve these goals.
+Our goal of having our own inclusive activity/sports hall and sensory integration centre remains a long-term aspiration.